coinstr/coinstr.io/content/_index.md

 # 🎶 Signature Orchestration
 When Bitcoin in this wallet is being spent, 6 signature requests must be created and sent to the corresponding parties with the appropriate data about the spending proposal.
 For example, it should include what it is being spent on, perhaps an invoice number, who is receiving the payment, etc.

-This is where `nostr` comes in.
+This is where Nostr comes in.

 Nostr uses [Schnorr signatures](https://river.com/learn/what-are-schnorr-signatures/), which is the same crytographic primitive used for Bitcoin spending policies (namely Taproot).
-So the nostr clients already have ready access to the private key(s) and signing libraries to also sign Bitcoin transactions.
+So the Nostr clients already have ready access to the private key(s) and signing libraries to also sign Bitcoin transactions.

 The users will each receive a notification that they have a new spending proposal to review, which they can evaluate and approve or deny in just a few taps.

 # 🛡️ Security
-Using a distributed protocol like `nostr` for orchestration of signature requests removes intermediaries such as wallet developers or centralized exchanges from the spending process, making it much more secure.
+Using a distributed protocol like Nostr for orchestration of signature requests removes intermediaries such as wallet developers or centralized exchanges from the spending process, making it much more secure.

 Some users may sign with a Twitter-like app (e.g. Damus), some may use a hardware wallet, and some may use a browser plugin.
-Since Coinstr uses only core Bitcoin protocols, it is compatible with users who may not even be using a nostr client.
+Since Coinstr uses only core Bitcoin protocols, it is compatible with users who may not even be using a Nostr client.

 Coinstr is fully open source and relies on no intermediaries for safe and stable usage.